sushang-thu/sushang-thu.github.io/_pages/about.md

 (For more details of my updates please check the "News" section)

-<strong>2023-08</strong>So happy that I am accepted into the 2023 AACR TRANSLATIONAL CANCER RESEARCH FOR BASIC SCIENTISTS WORKSHOP!
+<strong>2023-08</strong> So happy that I am accepted into the 2023 AACR TRANSLATIONAL CANCER RESEARCH FOR BASIC SCIENTISTS WORKSHOP!
 I submitted the application for the third time and finally get admitted.
-This is an innovative workshop for basic scientists pursuing training in order to transition into translational cancer research.
+This is an innovative workshop for basic scientists pursuing training in order to transition into translational cancer research.<br>
-<strong>2023-07</strong>I am now a Research Assistant Professor at the Department of Cell and Cancer Biology, the University of Toledo.
+<strong>2023-07</strong> I am now a Research Assistant Professor at the Department of Cell and Cancer Biology, the University of Toledo.
 A good start for my upcoming faculty job application.
-Cheers!
+Cheers! <br>
 <strong>2022-11</strong>  I got the Exploration-Hypothesis Development Award from the Department of Defense!
 The proposals were submited in June and funding notice received in late October!